elm-community/elm-route/examples/querystring-app/README.md

 # Example app

 This is a simple example demonstrating client-side routing using the `elm-route` parser.
-This is similar to the `app` example except that it uses `elm-history`'s `hash` signal rather than its `path` signal for routing.
-To run it locally do the following after cloning the
+This builds upon the `app` example by adding query string parsing into the mix.
+To run it locally do the following after cloning the repository:
-repository:

 ``` shell
 $ elm make Main.elm --output=elm.js